HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Reminds Hallmark Financial Services (HALL) Investors of Securities Fraud Class Action, Encourages Investors with Losses to Contact the Firm

-SAN FRANCISCO, June 08, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges investors in Hallmark Financial Services, Inc. (NASDAQ: HALL) who have suffered significant losses to submit their losses now.
-A securities fraud class action was filed and certain investors may have valuable claims.
+SAN FRANCISCO, June 15, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges investors in Hallmark Financial Services, Inc. (NASDAQ: HALL) who have suffered significant losses to submit their losses now.
+The July 7, 2020 lead plaintiff deadline in a securities fraud class action against Hallmark is fast approaching.

 Class Period: Mar.
 5, 2019 - Mar.
 17, 2020